meryldakin/elixir_kaffe_codealong/README.md

 categories: til
 date: 2019-01-15
 layout: post
-title:  Connecting Elixir to Kafka with Kaffe: a codealong
+title:  Connecting Elixir to Kafka with Kaffe
 excerpt: >
   A codealong to help connect Kafka to your Elixir project with the wrapper Kaffe.
 ---